Academic Credentials

 Professional Affiliations

-Dr. Mennitt has worked extensively with federal agencies to assess environmental noise and the consequences of noise exposure to humans and ecological systems.
-Prior to joining Exponent, he worked in partnership with Colorado State University and the National Park Service's Natural Sounds and Night Skies Division to manage acoustical environments.
-His research involved the spatiotemporal patterns of environmental sound on landscape scales, impacts of noise exposure, acoustical transducers, bioacoustics, flow noise, and predictive modeling.
-Dr. Mennitt has designed acoustical devices and methods for data acquisition, calibration, and monitoring sound in extremely quiet environments.
+Dr. Mennitt has worked extensively with federal agencies and other organizations to assess environmental noise and the effects of noise exposure on humans and ecological systems.
+Prior to joining Exponent, he worked at Colorado State University in partnership with the National Park Service's Natural Sounds and Night Skies Division to manage acoustical environments.
+His research involved the spatiotemporal patterns of environmental sound on landscape scales, acoustical transducers, bioacoustics, flow noise, and predictive modeling.
+Dr. Mennitt has designed acoustic devices and methods for data acquisition, calibration, and monitoring sound in extremely quiet environments.
 While at Colorado State University, Dr. Mennitt also taught a course on acoustics, noise, and signal processing.

-Dr. Mennitt's experience in computational acoustics includes deterministic time and frequency domain simulations of acoustic propagation as well as applications that exploit statistical learning and predictive modeling.
+Dr. Mennitt's experience in computational acoustics includes deterministic time and frequency domain simulations of acoustic propagation (FEA, BEM, FDTD) as well as models that exploit machine learning.
 He led a multidisciplinary team to pioneer technology that uses geospatial data to generate comprehensive maps of environmental sound levels and noise exposure on continental scales.
 He has worked with academia, government, and industry to translate these estimates to implications for land management, ecological, epidemiological, military, and commercial applications.

 Dr. Mennitt's background is in mechanical engineering.
 He performed his doctoral work at Virginia Tech's Vibration and Acoustics Laboratory, developing terrestrial sonar systems for localization and tracking of acoustic sources in free-field and cluttered environments.
 During this research, he developed robust statistical methods for classification of acoustical signals and fusion of information from distributed sensor networks.
-He has also created tools for beamforming, adaptive filtering, speech processing, and other signal processing applications with free field and diffracting microphone arrays.
+Dr. Mennitt's signal processing experience extends to signal detection, beamforming, adaptive filtering, speech processing, hearing, and array signal processing.
 While at the Vibration and Acoustics Laboratory, he conducted testing with anechoic and reverberation rooms, intensity probes, impedance tubes, modal impact hammers, accelerometers, and shakers.
 Other graduate work included applications in spatial audio, active noise control for signal enhancement, architectural acoustics, music production, and audio engineering.
 His training and expertise in audio engineering helps Dr. Mennitt conduct educated and critical observations to address acoustical issues.